brightway-lca/brightway2/docs/working-with-data/data-directory.rst

 The second thing that Brightway2 will try is a file called ``.brightway2path`` in your home directory.
 If this file is present, it should have one line, which is the directory location.
 No quoting or special characters are needed.

-Because it can be difficult to work with so-called "dot-files", whose name starts with a ``.``, Brightway2 will also try to read a file call ``brightway2path.txt`` in your home directory.
+Because it can be difficult to work with so-called "dot-files" whose name starts with a ``.``, especially on Windows, Brightway2 will also try to read a file call ``brightway2path.txt`` in your home directory.
 This works the same as the ``.brightway2path`` file.
+If you set the data directory through the web interface or with ``bw2-controller``, it writes a ``.brightway2path`` or ``brightway2path.txt`` file.

 Finally, Brightway2 will try to see if there is a writeable directory in your home directory called ``brightway2``.